NextCenturyCorporation/mcs-scene-generator/ILE_API.md

 the bottom of the object held by the placer to the height of another (for example, the support platform in gravity scenes).
 This will override `end_height` if both are set.
+- `existing_object_required` (bool, or list of bools): If this is `true` and `placed_object_labels` is set, this placer will be required to use an existing object with the configured label.
+If this is `false`, and no objects exist with the `placed_object_labels`, then the placer will automatically generate a new object and assign it all the `placed_object_labels`.
+Default: False
 - `labels` (string, or list of strings): A label or labels to be assigned to this object.
 Always automatically assigned "placers"
+- `move_object` (bool): If True, a placer will be generated to pickup an object.
+Default: False
+- `move_object_end_position`: ([VectorFloatConfig](#VectorFloatConfig)
+dict, or list of VectorFloatConfig dicts): The placed object's end position after being moved by a placer
+- `move_object_y`: The placer will raise the object by this value during the move object event.
+    Default: 0
+- `move_object_z`: The placer will move the object along the z-axis, slide along the x-axis and move back.
+    Default: 1.5
+- `pickup_object` (bool): If True, a placer will be generated to pickup an object.
+Default: False
 - `placed_object_above` (string, or list of strings): A label for an existing object in your configuration whose X/Z position will be used for this placer's (and the placed object's) starting position.
 Overrides